gatling/gatling/src/sphinx/general/configuration.rst

 **System properties > gatling.conf > gatling-defaults.conf**

-``gatling.conf`` is placed in ``conf`` directory.
-It serves as an easy-to-edit base: all properties are commented and all values are equals to the default ones.
+``gatling.conf`` is placed in the ``conf`` directory.
+It serves as an easy-to-edit base: all properties are commented and all values are the defaults.

-``gatling-defaults.conf`` is shipped in gatling-core jar and is not supposed to be edited.
+``gatling-defaults.conf`` is shipped in the gatling-core jar and should not be edited.

 If you want to override default values, you have two possibilities: